 Based on over 18 years of experience, we determined there was a need to create an encompassing strategy for capturing real world data through multiple vehicles.
 We established Project InterGR, a multi-faceted solution to foster collaboration and accelerate research through interactive platforms.
 Adding to a Patient Registry enhanced by GIST/PRIME (the web-based patient facing front end) we created a sophisticated tool to capture real-world data on side effects management.
-SideEQ 7, an interactive platform, enables cancer patients to track and manage their side effects.
+SideEQ9, an interactive platform, enables cancer patients to track and manage their side effects.
 The monitoring of the SideEQ data is systematic and is integrated with the PRO-CTCAE Measurement System (Patient Reported Outcomes Common Terminology for Adverse Events).
 This is a system developed by the NCI to describe the frequency, severity and interference of 78 symptomatic treatment toxicities such as pain, fatigue, nausea, etc.10

 The data collected allows the patient access to the input and perspective of other patients.
 It also provides information the patient can share with their own treatment team.
 Patients learn that side effects can change over time, and that they can learn to manage their side effects.
 This is empowering information that helps patients stay on their prescribed medication, particularly over long periods of time.